karl-mantle/victoria-3-cenj/README.md

-# Cultures, Events, Nations, Journals aka CENJ
+# Working Title: CENJ

-Cultures, Events, Nations, Journals aka CENJ is an experimental mod for Victoria 3.
+Working Title: CENJ is an experimental mod for Victoria 3.

 ** Please note this mod is currently unbalanced and may be unstable **

-The main idea for this came from a mod I started and never finished over a decade ago for Victoria II and the New Nations Mod for Victoria II.
+This is the first mod that I've created for a Paradox game in over a decade, and that was only a small Victoria II mod that added a couple of new tags.
+All feedback is welcome!

+This mod was originally titled Cultures, Events, Nations, Journals.

 ## Current and Upcoming Features